Travel guide

 On iPhone: Go to Settings → Cellular Data → Add Data Plan → Scan QR Code.
 Point the camera at the code and the profile will be installed in a few seconds.

-On Android (Samsung, Pixel, etc.): Go to Settings → Connections → SIM Card Manager → Add Mobile Plan → Scan QR Code.
+On Android (Samsung, Pixel, etc.): Go to Settings → Connections → SIM card manager → Add mobile plan → Scan QR Code.

 Step 4 — Configure which line uses data

-Once installed, go to your phone's dual-line settings and set cellular data to be used by the PuraSim eSIM.
-Keep your Telcel or AT&T Mexico SIM active for calls and SMS, but without data (thus avoiding accidental roaming charges).
+Once installed, go to your phone's dual-SIM settings and set the PuraSim eSIM to handle cellular data.
+Keep your Telcel or AT&T Mexico SIM active for calls and SMS, but without data (this prevents accidental roaming charges).

 Step 5 — Activate it when you land (or before)